Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Related Work

 \section{Related Work}

-\textbf{Diffusion model alignment.} Existing approaches for diffusion alignment~\cite{lee2023,hps,liu2024alignment} can be broadly classified into two categories: (1) reward-based methods, which use techniques such as policy gradient-based RL finetuning~\cite{dpok,ddpo,hao2024optimizing,tdpo,zhang2024large,uehara2024feedback,lee2024parrot,chen2024enhancing,mo2024dynamic}, reward difference~\cite{prdp,rebel}, or reward backpropagation through sampling~\cite{draft,alignprop,prabhudesai2024video,wu2024deep,li2024textcraftor} to optimize the model based on explicit reward functions; and (2) preference-based methods~\cite{d3po,wallace2024diffusion,croitoru2024curriculum,yang24a,li2024aligning,yuan2024self,gu2024diffusion,spo,hong2024margin,karthik2024scalable}, which employ DPO-style objectives to directly align the model with data-driven preferences.
-Our work is motivated by the reward difference methods.
-Despite their efficacy in aligning multi-step diffusion models, they often fail in direct applications to few-step diffusion models.
+\textbf{Diffusion model alignment.} Existing approaches for diffusion alignment~\cite{lee2023,hps,liu2024alignment} can be broadly classified into two categories: (1) reward-based methods, which use techniques such as policy gradient~\cite{dpok,ddpo,tdpo,zhang2024large,uehara2024feedback,lee2024parrot,cdpo,liu2025flow}, reward difference~\cite{prdp,rebel}, or reward backpropagation through sampling~\cite{draft,alignprop,prabhudesai2024video,wu2024deep} to optimize the model based on explicit reward functions; and (2) preference-based methods~\cite{d3po,wallace2024diffusion,yang24a,li2024aligning,yuan2024self,spo,karthik2025scalable,croitoru2025curriculum}, which employ DPO-style objectives to directly align the model with data-driven preferences.
+Our work falls into the first category, focusing on aligning few-step diffusion models.

-\textbf{Alignment of few-step diffusion models.} Recent approaches~\cite{li2024reward,ren2024hyper} incorporate reward guidance into consistency distillation, while not directly applicable to other distilled few-step models.
-RLCM~\cite{rlcm} introduces an RL finetuning framework specifically for consistency models, which we use as a baseline in our extensive analysis of applying our SDPO to consistency models.
-In contrast, our work extends RL finetuning to arbitrary few-step diffusion models, while addressing the step generalization problem.
+\textbf{Reward finetuning of few-step diffusion models.} Recent approaches~\cite{li2024reward,ren2024hyper} incorporate reward guidance into consistency distillation, while not directly applicable to other distilled few-step models.
+RLCM~\cite{rlcm} introduces an RL finetuning framework specifically for consistency models, which we use as a baseline in our extensive analysis of consistency models.
+In contrast, we extend RL finetuning to a wider range of few-step diffusion models and address the challenge of optimizing extremely low-step samples.

 \textbf{Dense feedback for diffusion models.} Recent studies have explored dense feedback in diffusion alignment.
-For RL finetuning, Zhang \etal~\cite{tdpo} highlight the importance of dense rewards to prevent overoptimization, and introduce a temporal critic to estimate dense rewards.
-For preference learning, Yang \etal~\cite{yang24a} apply temporal discounting in a DPO-style objective to distinguish preferences at each step, while Liang \etal~\cite{spo} build a step-aware preference model to provide stepwise preference.
+For RL finetuning, Zhang et al.~\cite{tdpo} highlight the importance of dense rewards to prevent overoptimization, and introduce a temporal critic to estimate dense rewards.
+For preference learning, Yang et al.~\cite{yang24a} apply temporal discounting in a DPO-style objective to distinguish preferences at each step, while Liang et al.~\cite{spo} build a step-aware preference model to provide stepwise preference.
 In contrast, our work incorporates dense rewards into RL finetuning of few-step diffusion models without requiring additional model training.